-I am an applied linguist, working primarily in the field of Second Language Acquisition.
-Most generally, my research focuses on the development of fluency and cognitive abilities by second language learners and how cognitive processing abilities affect second language speech development.
-I am currently investigating the relationship between cognitive abilities (lexical access and lexical retrieval) and fluency, and more specifically, how different learning contexts (i.e., study abroad vs. standard college-based instruction) contribute to the development of these abilities.
+I work at the intersection of the fields of Second Language Acquisition and Psycholinguistics.
+My research focuses on the development of fluency and cognitive abilities by second language learners and how cognitive processing abilities affect second language speech development.
+I am currently investigating the relationship between cognitive abilities (lexical access, lexical retrieval, and attention control) and fluency, and how different learning contexts contribute to the development of these abilities.
 My most recent publications examine issues such as fluency, topic effect, and the relationship between clause type and filled pauses in the second language speech of learners who have and have not participated in abroad learning experiences.
-Along these lines, I have begun to devise a cognitive model of speech production for L2 language learning.
-With Isabelle Darcy of Indiana University, I investigate the role of L1 attention control in L2 speech fluency and whether there may be effects of attention control in other L2 processing capabilities.
-I have also extended my research program on study abroad learning to the variationist context, working with colleagues from Indiana University on the acquisition of Spanish variable structures (e.g., leismo, present perfect) in an overseas immersion program.
-I am also specialized in Reaction Time experiments and the study of individual differences in L2 acquisition.
+From a theoretical standpoint, I consider the applicability of Leveltian models of speech production for understanding the developmental nature of second language acquisition, especially at the level of lexical access.
+At Michigan, I have begun to develop a model of second language cognition that incorporates the notions of language experience and inhibition and that recognizes second language learning as a complex, adaptive process.
+I also collaborate with colleagues at Michigan (Andries Coetzee of Linguistics & Nicholas Henriksen of RLL) on sociophonetic research across varieties of monolingual and bilingual speech communities in the Spanish-speaking world.

 Selected Recent Publications